Many pregnant woman wonder about correct seat belt use during pregnancy.

 Some find the seat belt uncomfortable and hope there’s a better way to wear it that is still safe.
 Others wonder if using the seat belt while pregnant is really safe.

 Seat belts have been the most effective way to save lives and reduce injuries in crashes.
-It’s really important to wear your seat belt while pregnant correctly.
+It’s essential to wear your seat belt while pregnant and wear it correctly.

 Positioning the seat belt while pregnant